Canucks beat Jets 4-1, extend winning streak to four games - WHIZ News

 Before Saturday, Winnipeg had won 10 consecutive games against Vancouver, dating to December 2016.

-Boeser has seven goals this season, tied with Edmonton’s Connor McDavid for most in the league.
+Boeser has eight goals this season, one more than Edmonton’s Connor McDavid and most in the league.

 NOTES: Winnipeg has not scored a short-handed goal this season. … Winnipeg’s three top scorers saw their five-game point streaks snapped.
 Nikolaj Ehlers had 10 points (five goals, five assists) in the stretch, while Mark Scheifele (two goals, seven assists) and Andrew Copp (four goals, five assists) each registered nine. … Jets bench boss Paul Maurice coached his 1,608th game, surpassing Al Arbour for the fourth in NHL history.
 Maurice also turned 54 on Saturday.